 In such circumstances, it would be almost suicidal to set prices far steeper than your competitors’ prices.
 This forces you to crash your prices to mirror existing market prices.
 Effectively, your margins could be low.

-Also, considering that dropshipping can almost run on autopilot, some of these vendors have dropshipping as a side-hustle instead of their primary engagement.
+Also, considering that dropshipping can almost run on autopilot, some of these vendors have dropshipping as a side hustle instead of their primary engagement.

-The competition could be overwhelming
+2. The competition could be overwhelming

-“Unlike in the early 2000s in the dropshipping industry’s infant days, today, the industry has remarkably exploded with swathes of players.
+“Unlike in the early 2000s in the dropshipping industry’s infant days, today, the industry has remarkably exploded with swathes of players.”

 This isn’t shocking.
 The beauty of dropshipping is there for all to see, and given that the business is a low-barrier entry business, just anyone can get started tomorrow.

 This is possible because the dropshipping is entirely open source with almost no ultimate regulatory authority to peg prices.